 The mental health of our forebears was just as fragile as our own.
 Common problems such as bereavement, the breakdown of a marriage, financial worries and stress caused by overwork could spiral out of control, leading to debilitating mental illness.
 Lacking other options, many of our ancestors with mental illness were confined to institutions known as lunatic asylums.

-However, until the middle of the 18th century London’s Bethlem Hospital (colloquially known as Bedlam) was the UK’s only public lunatic asylum.
+Until the middle of the 18th century London’s Bethlem Hospital (colloquially known as Bedlam) was the UK’s only public lunatic asylum.
 There were private ‘madhouses’ for those who could afford to pay for their treatment, but they had a reputation for profiteering and neglect.
 Most ‘lunatics’ were cared for by their families or the parish, and were often locked up if thought dangerous.